Gerald-Lu/DSGT-AthleticsScrapers/NCAA_scrapers_Gerald_L/INSTRUCTIONS.md

 # NOTE for NCAA_pbp_scraper.py

-For some play by play sets, the terminology used may be different so the "Play Type" field may not populate for some plays.
+For some play by play sets, the terminology used may be different so the "Play Type" field may not populate for some plays (sometimes the data will say "time-out", "timeout", or "time out", which the scraper might not register).
-If that is the case, please contact me so I can add the specific terminology related to that game at glu49@gatech.edu
+If that is the case, please contact me so I can check the specific terminology related to that game at glu49@gatech.edu